 Learn more about the Prairie Restoration Project by clicking here.

 Students enrolled in the ENVS:3230 Prairie Restoration course assist in the maintenance and research of the prairie reconstruction at the Ashton Prairie Living Lab.
 Learn more about that course here.

 Frequently Asked Questions

 In many ways, the future of humanity is linked to the health of prairie.
 The connection to the prairie ecosystem is beyond the written record and human memory.
 Beginning with indigenous nations, such as the Báxoǰe (Ioway) and Meskwaki, who first called this land their home, the prairie holds a unique role in the culture and history of Iowa.
 Its legacy must be conserved and protected.
 As Samuel Calvin, Iowa’s first geologist, said: “long before there were any historians, events of historical importance were enacted within the limits of Iowa.”

 Over fifty plant species have been seeded at this prairie reconstruction, including many spectacular and interesting forbs and grasses.
 Look for the Compass Plant, with its yellow aster flower standing up to ten feet tall and waxy leaves that curiously align north-south.
 Find the Wild Bergamot with its characteristic square stem and purple flower which blooms in July, break open its leaves and smell its tea-like aroma.
 In the spring and early summer, watch for the spectacular Ohio Spiderwort with its three petaled, purple blossom.
 Finally, if you’re lucky, you may find the Prairie Wild Rose, whose large, pink flower is recognized as the state flower of Iowa.
 The tallest plants you’ll notice are the grasses, whose stems rise up ten feet into the air.

 Click here for the complete Ashton Research Prairie seed list.

-Prairie plants perform a myriad of ecological services, including rebuilding soil, mitigating erosion, providing pollinator habitat, managing runoff, improving water and air quality, and sequestering carbon.
-All of the environmental problems faced by Iowa today can be attributed to the loss of the tallgrass prairie.
+Prairie plants perform myriad ecological services: build soil, mitigate soil erosion, infiltrate stormwater, provide pollinator and wildlife habitat, clean water and air and sequester carbon.
+Many of the environmental problems we face today can be attributed to the loss of native ecosystems.